Nanaai01/SIEM-INTERNSHIP-PHASE-1/README.md

-🔐 SIEM Monitoring Lab
+🔐 SIEM MONITORING LABb

-📝 Project Overview
+📝 PROJECT OVERVIEW

 Welcome to my SIEM Monitoring Lab!
 This project focuses on setting up a defense lab for Security Monitoring and Log Analysis using a SIEM platform.